nickwells/testhelper.mod/README.md

 update it when there has been a desired change in the output being checked.
 It returns true if the passed bytes match the contents of the golden file, false otherwise.

+When updating golden files the original contents are recorded in a new file with the same name plus a suffix of `.orig`.
+These can then be compared against the original to see the changes.
+It is recommended that you add a line to a `.gitignore` file (if you're using `git`) to make sure that you don't accidentally save these files.